RyanCheung03/ToDoListAppWithGUI/README.md

 ## ⚙️ How It Works
 Adding a Task:

-Enter a task description and click Add Task.
+Enter a task description in the text box, and click Add Task.
 Editing a Task:

 Select a task from the list, edit the description in the text box, and click Edit Task.